selectel/terraform-provider-selectel/website/docs/r/mks_nodegroup_v1.html.markdown

 * `<cluster_id>` — Unique identifier of the cluster, for example, `b311ce58-2658-46b5-b733-7a0f418703f2`.
 To get the cluster ID, in the [Control panel](https://my.selectel.ru/vpc/mks/), go to **Cloud Platform** ⟶ **Kubernetes** ⟶ the cluster page ⟶ copy the ID at the top of the page under the cluster name, near the region and pool.

-* `<nodegroup_id>` — Unique identifier of the node, for example, `63ed5342-b22c-4c7a-9d41-c1fe4a142c13`.
-To get the cluster ID, in the [Control panel](https://my.selectel.ru/vpc/mks/), go to **Cloud Platform** ⟶ **Kubernetes**.
-Click the required cluster ⟶ the required node group.
-The node group ID is at the top of the page under the node group name, near the region and pool.
+* `<nodegroup_id>` — Unique identifier of the node group, for example, `63ed5342-b22c-4c7a-9d41-c1fe4a142c13`.
+To get the node group ID, in the [Control panel](https://my.selectel.ru/vpc/mks/), go to **Cloud Platform** ⟶ **Kubernetes**.
+Click the required cluster ⟶ the `⋮` symbol on top of the required node group ⟶ the "Delete node group" button ⟶ copy the ID from the message "Are you sure want to delete group <nodegroup_id>?" ⟶ click the "Cancel" button.
+Alternatively, you can get the ID using the [API request](https://developers.selectel.com/docs/selectel-cloud-platform/kubernetes_api/) to get list of node groups in the cluster.